RobotecAI/robotec-o3de-tools/README.md

 ```

-- `geojson/delete_all [std_msgs::msg::Empty]` - topic that despawns all entities spawned with GeoJSONSpawner.
+- `geojson/delete_all [std_msgs::msg::Empty]` - topic that despawns all entities spawned with RobotecGeoJSONSpawner.
 - `geojson/delete_by_id [std_msgs/msg/Int32MultiArray]` - topic that despawns all entities associated with a given ids.

 Service: